allegro/blog/_posts/2022-07-09-mbox-server-driven-ui-for-mobile-apps.md

 compromising the quality and stability of the app and without losing the native look and feel of the Allegro apps.

 We have come a long way during those three years since we started working on MBox.
 At first, our ambition was to create a tool that would be used on content screens with very few interactions.
-Over time we pushed the boundaries of what MBox is capable of and entered screens with more and more interactions with the user.
+Over time, we pushed the boundaries of what MBox is capable of and entered screens with more and more interactions with the user.

 Currently MBox is used in over 25 screens in Allegro mobile apps and the number is still growing.
-In the first half of 2022 alone, 27 teams made changes to the app using MBox and created about 300 Pull Requests.
+In the first half of 2022 alone, 27 teams made changes to the app using MBox and created about 300 pull requests.
 We deployed changes over 100 times which means ~4.15 releases a week.

 We’re confident that it’s not the end of the possibilities ahead of us.
 We still see how we can make MBox even more